Hard v. Bentley

 April explained, "The word marriage, in itself, brings validity and respect to any committed relationship.
 One's marriage status shouldn't change simply by crossing state lines.
 Gay couples seek to be married for the very same reasons that opposite-sex couples choose to be married - love, honor and commitment."

 Searcy v.
-Bentley
+Strange

 On May 7, 2014, a same-sex couple in Alabama filed a federal lawsuit, Searcy v.
 Bentley, seeking legal respect for their marriage license.